superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

  DEMOBGT60UTR11AIPTOBO1               | [Infineon Demo BGT60UTR11AIP](https://www.seeedstudio.com/reComputer-J1020-v2-p-5498.html](https://www.infineon.com/cms/en/product/evaluation-boards/demo-bgt60utr11aip/)) | Infineon | 1 | $177.37 | $177.37|
 | 7T9MV4              | [Micro-USB Cable](https://www.digikey.ee/en/products/detail/analog-devices-inc/ADXL203EB/665382](https://www.amazon.com/Amazon-Basics-Charging-Transfer-Gold-Plated/dp/B07232M876/ref=sr_1_1_ffob_sspa?crid=3NYG1TYD80F2E&dib=eyJ2IjoiMSJ9.BTH-JaqRBvQbWEP_82nsg3yEMXYNI64nU1zKdoVJWozaRJLjffc2AxH49bpUSKMxRmhycVZ-cl4f3JYFXJR7O-3Ep6gIb74Q28Zai-27w_6wIuGL0XXqfFrfD50MVW2j8NuEYlM7A9VtHiTLiQdeKxmE8xwIcwvhPZrYZnz8vqIc6Mny7I9Ial4L6WIZNb2fiShtVv-b9LdoFAx3AEaVMsWlQ0dKs3R5FriiQQhb82U.-ba0OBlMVvDP-XYOVvnkis2BssC956V1D6XXpyLtQnw&dib_tag=se&keywords=microusb%2Busb%2Bcable&qid=1732739767&sprefix=microusb%2Caps%2C107&sr=8-1-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&th=1)) | Amazon | 1 | $7.59 | $7.59 |

+## Analysis
+When it comes to obtaining readings on a subject's hear and respiratory rate via radar, there is no sure way method of accomplishing this goal yet.
+IEEE Xplore has reported at least 2200 papers on this topic [6], and the interest in this challenge has not slowed down.
+Researching what to use to fulfill the roles of this subsystem was challenging as there are truly many options to choose from.
+However, the Infineon BGT60UTRA11AIP and the MCU7 Plus are feature rich and are capable of abiding by the previously mentioned constraints and fulfilling the previously mentioned specifications.

+The Infineon radar sensor is inherently a FMCW type radar.
+Multiple projects have tried to accomplish vital sensing via radar with a CW type radar, but the latter is limited.
+CW radar can only detect phase differences amidst readings; FMCW can do that as well as detect changes in frequency [7].
+Essentially, FMCW proivde users with more data to process during observations, making it more precise.

+The solution is cheap and small enough to fit the constraints.
+Anything bigger or requiring of some sort of assembly would prove potentially clunky and/or draining to the drone.
+The other systems will not suffer from the Infineon device's power consumptionn either as it boasts a low power consumption of less than 2W when in use [8].

+The device has a range of 15m, which is more than enough to meet the proposed specification.